You (Gong album)

 You is the fifth studio album by the progressive rock band Gong, released by Virgin Records in October 1974.
 It is the last album by Daevid Allen's iteration of the group until 1992's Shapeshifter.
 Recorded at Virgin's Manor Studios in Oxfordshire, England, side 1 was mixed at Pye Studios, Marble Arch, London, while side 2 was mixed at The Manor.
 It was produced by Simon Heyworth and Gong "under the universal influence of C.O.I.T., the Compagnie d'Opera Invisible de Thibet", and also engineered by Heyworth.

 You is the third of the "Radio Gnome Invisible" trilogy of albums, following Flying Teapot and Angel's Egg.
 The trilogy forms a central part of the Gong mythology.
 The structure of the album mixes short narrative pieces with long, jazzy instrumentals (such as "Master Builder", "A Sprinkling of Clouds" and "Isle of Everywhere"), building to a climax/conclusion with "You Never Blow Yr Trip Forever".

-Legacy
+Preparation and recording

+The group had undertaken a gruelling tour from October 1973 through to May 1974 taking in Britain, France, Germany and Netherlands.
+As the tour progressed, they would compose and improvise new themes as a group for this album, subsequently all pieces are credited to the entire band under the pseudonym COIT (Compagnie d'Opera Invisible de Thibet).
+Allen felt "[t]here was a mystical, occult agreement between us: on the You album, we managed to create geometrically and mathematically perfect pieces of music that seemed to be totally improvised".

+In June 1974, with the same line-up as the previous Angel's Egg album, they entered Virgin Records' Manor Studios to record this album.
+On 29 June they performed for free in Hyde Park, London.

+During the sessions, they recorded the non-album single "Where Have All the Flowers Gone?", although it was unissued at the time it was subsequently included on the Gong Live Etc. 1977 collection.
+It was also re-recorded with altered lyrics as "Hours Gone" by Allen and New York Gong on the 1980 album About Time.